 For a tiled shower, the Kerdi shower system is recommended by architects to create a mold preventative shower.

 Be sure to test all parts including Kerdi Fix sealant if you are sensitive to chemicals.
 With the Schulter systems you often need to use their thin-set and grout.
-Schulter All Set, does contain fly ash.
+Schulter All Set and Schulter Set do contain fly ash.

 Integrated Membrane Boards